CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

 -   Once everything tests out, the target server can be rolled back using the snapshot to continue the continuous protection

-> With this in place, whenever a test or a real failover is required, it
+With this in place, whenever a test or a real failover is required, it can be done from the Double-Take Management Console.

-> can be done from the Double-Take Management Console.
+A second article will cover how to set up a disaster recovery environment using Double-Take DR.